Introduction to Data Science Information Security Cloud Computing and Big Data Program Specification for

 (Annex – 1) Documents of the mission and goals formulation workshop.

-The program was developed based on the international academic standards
+The program was developed based on the following international academic standards:

 • IEEE Computer Society